open-ephys/commutator-docs/source/index.rst

                             DeepLabCut </a> or <a
                             href="https://github.com/talmolab/sleap"> SLEAP
                             </a>) provide real-time measurements of freely
-                            moving animals' 3D pose.
-These technologies can be used to drive active tether commutation instead of relying on tether torque measurements  which is used in conventional active commutators.
+                            moving animals' 3D orientation.
+These technologies can be used to drive active commutation instead of relying on tether tether torque measurement, which is used in conventional active commutators.
 This
-                            permits the use of exceptionally thin coaxial cables (such as these <a
+                            permits the use of exceptionally thin tethers (such as these <a href="https://open-ephys.github.io/onix-docs/Hardware%20Guide/Headstages/headstage-64/index.html">
-                            href="https://open-ephys.github.io/onix-docs/Hardware%20Guide/Headstages/headstage-64/index.html">
-                            extremely thin tethers </a>) that promote natural animal behavior but are to flexivle to be used with torque-based active commutators.
+                            micro coaxial cables </a>) that promote natural animal behavior but are to flexible to be used with conventional commutators.
                             <br>
                             <br>
                             Currently available Open Ephys Commutators include: